VIRTUE-DBIS/covis-proto/README.md

 # Collaborative Virtual Spaces (covis) - Protobuf Definition

 This Repository defines the services & messages to synchronize different virtual & physical spaces and objects in a VR context.
+Use both by the [covis-server](https://github.com/VIRTUE-DBIS/covis-server) and [VREP](https://github.com/VIRTUE-DBIS/virtual-exhibition-presenter)

 ## Code Generation